mugac/sdbs-monitoring/README.md

 ## License

-This project is open source and available for educational and development purposes.
+This project is open source and under GNU GENERAL PUBLIC LICENSE.